dwclake/solecism.studio/readme.md

 # Solecism

-*A SOLECISM is a breach of grammatical etiquette, an unconventional combination of words in a sentence.*
+*A SOLECISM is a breach of grammatical etiquette, an unconventional combination of words within a phrase or sentence.*

 - Text editor specialized for creative writing.